jcassem/Sweatometer/README.md

 Other services will include:
 * Find similar words to a provided input
-* Find a new combination based off multiple words provided (Coming soon)
+* Find a new combination based off multiple words provided
-* Equaluate a provided combination and provide a Sweat rating (Coming soon)
+* Equaluate a provided combination and provide a Sweat rating

 ## Running